panasenco/airun/README.md

 ### NixOS

+Note that the first image build will take a very long time, but subsequent ones will use the Nix cache and will be a lot faster.

 #### Build the image from unstable NixOS
 If you're on the `unstable` NixOS channel, you'll likely not have prebuilt binary NVIDIA drivers and llama.cpp, which could take hours to build.